bitbankinc/bitbank-api-docs/public-api.md

 ------------ | ------------ | ------------
-asks | [string, string][] | array of [price, amount] bids | [string, string][] | array of [price, amount]
+asks | [string, string][] | array of [price, amount] bids | [string, string][] | array of [price, amount] asks_over | string | the quantity of asks over the highest price of asks orders. bids_under | string | the quantity of bids under the lowest price of bids orders. asks_under | string | the quantity of asks under the lowest price of asks orders. bids_over | string | the quantity of bids over the highest price of bids orders. timestamp | number | published at timestamp sequenceId | number | sequence id, increased monotonically but not always consecutive

 response format: